-- 1) The assessment for triage tagging is performed by the Nurse assigned as Triage Nurse. - 2) To clearly identify them, the Triage Nurse will wear the designated cap and vest - 3) The Triage Nurse will direct team members to set up the 5 designated areas. - 4) Each resident is assessed and assigned to a coloured zone according to their injuries.
-A coloured sticker is placed on the individual's emergency lanyard and taken to that area for treatment. - 5) The Triage Nurse does NOT provide treatment except in the following circumstances: - o individual is bleeding profusely and will surely die unless immediate treatment is given. - o individual's airway is severely compromised.
+- The assessment for triage tagging is performed by the Nurse assigned as Triage Nurse RN, ADOC or DOC.
+Triage nurse will work in conjunction with a registered team member to provide critical resident care as needed. - 2) To clearly identify them, the Triage Nurse will wear the designated Vest - 3) The Triage Nurse will direct team members to set up the 5 designated areas. - 4) Each resident is assessed and assigned to a coloured zone according to their injuries.
+A coloured sticker is placed on the individual's emergency label/lanyard and taken to that area for treatment. - 5) The Triage Nurse does NOT provide treatment except in the following circumstances: - o individual is bleeding profusely and will surely die unless immediate treatment is given. - individual's airway is severely compromised.